damolinx/vscode-bookmarks/README.md

 ## Removing One or All Bookmarks

 ### Commands
-There is only one command exposed to remove bookmarks, `Bookmarks: Remove All`.
-A prompt will show up to confirm removal to prevent unintended dataloss.
-It is currently not possible to remove a specific bookmark via commands, nor remove all bookmarks from a specific category.
+It is currently not possible to remove bookmarks via a command.

 ### Tree
 There is a `X` button next to each Bookmark, same as one one per category and one on the tree view header that allow you to remove all bookmarks under the selected parent.